Welding-alloy-steel

 Coefficient of Thermal Expansion.

-Another factor to be taken into account is the coefficient of thermal expansion, especially for dissimilar joints, where a suitable filler metal should be selected to accomodate for different thermal behavior, and to absorb without cracking the internal stresses likely to develop in the joint because of this difference.
+Another factor to be taken into account is the coefficient of thermal expansion, especially for dissimilar joints, where a suitable filler metal should be selected to accommodate for different thermal behavior, and to absorb without cracking the internal stresses likely to develop in the joint because of this difference.

 The joint could be weakened by carbon depletion in the base metal caused by certain filler metals.
 Another filler having less tendency to deplete carbon should be considered if the joint mechanical properties, to be verified by tensile and bend tests across the weld, are important for the application.